microsoft/kiota/specs/scenarios/telemetry.md

 - What are the most used commands?
 - How are the commands used?
 Which parameters are being used?
 - What are the most used languages?
+- Are users levaring Kiota for AI?
+- What are the most used type of manifest?
 - What are the most used platforms?
 - Is there a difference in how the CLI is being used between platforms?
 - Do we have users using old versions of kiota?
 Why?